WE ARE PITTSBURGH'S GHOST TOUR

 The curators of Pittsburgh's nightmares, the archivists of its fears, and the trustees of all things that go "bump in the night" in Western Pennsylvania.

 "This isn’t a tacky tourist trap or a collection of generic urban legends.
 This walking tour dives deep into Pittsburgh history to unearth forgotten tales . . . all featuring a good scare or two.
 Prepare to learn a few juicy Steel City secrets."

-Join us for a spine-tingling, outdoor, walking ghost tour of one of America's most haunted cities.
+Our Ghost Tours: Join us for a spine-tingling, outdoor, walking ghost tour of one of America's most haunted cities.
 Our downtown tour starts at the City-County Building, 414 Grant Street (note: NOT the County Courthouse).
-We'll take you as close to as many haunted sites as we can within the time allotted for the tour and regale you with Pittsburgh's greatest ghost stories.
-We know where all the bodies are buried!
+We'll take you as close to as many haunted sites as we can within the time allotted for the tour and regale you with Pittsburgh's greatest ghost stories--we know where all the bodies are buried!
 Pittsburgh has a North Side and a South Side--we take you to its dark side.
 Tours run rain or shine.

 PRICE: Price for our regular tours during our regular ghost tour season: $20 per adult, $10 for kids 12 and under.
 All ordering is done online via Showclix.
 We pay Pittsburgh's amusement tax.
 Private tours are subject to different rates.

 WHERE: Downtown Pittsburgh: the front of the City-County Building 414 Grant St, Pittsburgh, PA 15219.
 Tours run rain or shine, and we start on time.
 (Sorry, there are no public restrooms available at the City-County Building at the time we do our tours.)